-Budgeted cost: £ 4580
+Budgeted cost: £ 3175

-Activity Evidence that supports this approach Challenge number(s) addressed 1:1 Tutoring in reading/maths according EEF Reading comprehension strategies are high impact on average (+6 months).
-2,3 to need, for 10 identified pupils (3 eligible for PPG.) £2965 (5 hours per week for 15 weeks) Alongside phonics it is a crucial component of early reading instruction.
-Purchase Wellcomm intervention to support EYFS pupils with speech and language. £560 Training of staff £35 EEF Communication and language approaches typically have a very high impact and increase young children's learning by 7 months.
-Staff are likely to benefit from training or professional development to use programmes and approaches successfully.
-2 Peer Tutoring-Y6 pupils to be trained to tutor Y3 children with a focus on spelling. £25 Peer tutoring approaches have been shown to have a positive impact on learning, with an average positive effect equivalent to approximately five additional months' progress within one academic year.
+Activity Evidence that supports this approach Challenge number(s) addressed 1:1 Tutoring in reading and/or writing according EEF Reading comprehension strategies are high impact on average (+6 months).
+2,3 to need, for 4 identified pupils eligible for PPG. £1875 (5 hours per week for 15 weeks) Alongside phonics it is a crucial component of early reading instruction.
+Peer Tutoring-Y6 pupils to be trained to tutor Y3 children with a focus on spelling. £200 Peer tutoring approaches have been shown to have a positive impact on learning, with an average positive effect equivalent to approximately five additional months' progress within one academic year.
 Studies have identified benefits for both tutors and tutees, and for a wide range of age groups.
 Though all types of pupils appear to benefit from peer tutoring, there is some evidence that pupils who are low-attaining and those with special educational needs make the biggest gains.
 Peer tutoring appears to be particularly effective when pupils are provided with support to ensure that the quality of peer interaction is high: for example, questioning frames to use in tutoring sessions, and training and feedback for tutors.
 In cross-age peer tutoring some studies have found that a gap of less than three years is optimal, although ensuring that the gap is wide enough so that the work is challenging to the tutee whilst easy enough for the tutor to support them is key.
 Regular tutoring sessions (4-5 times a week) of up to 10 weeks appear to be more effective than less intensive or longer programmes.
-Successful approaches may also have other benefits, such as supporting the social and personal development of pupils and boosting their self-confidence and motivation for learning.
-2,3 Reading EEF 2,3 Comprehension intervention for identified children.
-Reading comprehension strategies are high impact on average (+6 months).
-Alongside phonics it is a crucial component of early reading instruction. ,- based on a clearly specified approach which teaching assistants have been trained to deliver.
-ARcH (Assisted Reading for Children) 2 trained volunteers to read with 6 identified pupils from across the school each term.(18 children a year) £600 EEF Reading comprehension strategies are high impact on average +6 months.
+Successful approaches may also have other benefits, such as supporting the 2,3 social and personal development of pupils and boosting their self-confidence and motivation for learning.
+Reading Comprehension intervention for identified children. £100 EEF Reading comprehension strategies are high impact on average (+6 months).
+Alongside phonics it is a crucial component of early reading instruction.
+2,3 Toe by Toe purchased and delivered by trained TA. £150 Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on average.
+Often interventions are 2,3 based on a clearly specified approach which teaching assistants have been trained to deliver.
+ARCh (Assisted Reading for Children) £450 EEF Reading comprehension strategies are high impact on average +6 months.
 This strategy also focuses on pupils well being and developing their self esteem.
-1,2,3 Parent/child reading workshops to engage and support parents in how to support their children in learning to read. £25 EEF Parental engagement has a positive impact on average of 4 months' additional progress.
-It is crucial to consider how to engage with all parents to avoid widening attainment gaps 5 Y6 Booster sessions after school in Spelling, Reading and Maths taught by class teachers using PIXL QLA's to inform teaching. £150 EEF 1.
+1,2,3 Parent/child reading workshops to engage and support parents in how to support their children in learning to read. £100 EEF Parental engagement has a positive impact on average of 4 months' additional progress.
+It is crucial to consider how to engage with all parents to avoid widening attainment gaps 5 Y6 Booster sessions after school in Spelling, Reading and Maths taught by class teachers using PIXL QLA's to inform teaching. £300 EEF 1.
 Small group tuition has an average impact of four months' additional progress over the course of a year.
 2. Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
 Diagnostic assessment can be used to assess the best way to target support 2,3